 Then, their poops will start to be less frequent, usually going twice a day by the time they’re 1 year old.

-If your worried your breastfed baby is not pooping, don’t worry, you’re not the first mama to worry.
+If you’re worried your breastfed baby is not pooping, you’re in good company.

 Basically, breast milk cuts right to the chase.

 Your baby can use up pretty much everything that’s in your milk.